Friday, December 5, 2025

 Dairy Cattle Judging Contest

 The Dairy Cattle Judging Contest requires judgment ability to select/rank four animals from best to worst based on an industry "ideal".
 This skill is important when buying or culling animals that will be profitable.
 This selection process is based on visual appraisal as opposed to evaluation of milk performance data or DHIA records.
 In larger contests, a set of oral reasons is required, which is a verbal justification for your placing.
 A perfect score is "50".
-For this part of the contest, 3 live animal classes will be utilized, Spring Yearling Heifers, Fall Yearling Heifers, and Dry Cows.
-Also included in this contest are evaluation of 2 paper classes.
+For this part of the contest, 2 live animal classes will be utilized: a yearling class and a calf class.
+Also included in this contest are evaluations of 2 paper classes.
 The sire selection includes a scenario to rank animals by their compatibility to the given cow, while the pedigree is solely ranked on the given genetics and DHIA record.

 Farm Management Contest

-The farm management contest is a contest which tests skills and knowledge about the management of a farm business.
+The farm management contest tests skills and knowledge about the management of a farm business.
 Items included in the contest are: (1) methods of accounting and understanding balance sheets and their interpretation; (2) income tax procedures and management; (3) farm management principles; (4) budgets; (5) enterprise analysis.
 The contest is similar to the FFA state and national contest.

 Floriculture Contest